How safe do you think your car is?

-Did you know it actually took longer to steal a car in the 1990’s than it does today?!
+It took longer to steal a car in the 1990s than it does today.

-BMW are aware of the problem and have been working on a new software solution with an upgrade available to BMW owners.
+BMW are aware of the problem and has been working on a new software solution with an upgrade available to BMW owners.

 To ensure your car is as safe as you think it is you should: